Shivantha56/AAD-assignment-02/README.md

   - Validating all fields and handling exceptions
   - All configurations done
   - used the build tool as the Gradle
-  - #provided documentation for APIs using the postman
+  - #provided documentation for APIs using the Postman

 Entity relational diagram
 ![raltion diagram](https://github.com/Shivantha56/AAD-assignment-02/assets/111634293/bdf0b310-fcfd-4f25-8a5c-65c79ddbcc28)

 ### If you want to look at project details copy and paste the below query inside your MySQL database client
 - **USE assignment02dilshanshivantha**
-- **SELECT p.projectId, p.projectName, p.dueDate, t.name AS techLeadName FROM project AS p JOIN techlead AS t ON p.techLeadId_employeeId = t.employeeId;**
+- **SELECT p.projectId, p.projectName, p.dueDate, t.name AS techLeadName FROM project AS p JOIN tech lead AS t ON p.techLeadId_employeeId = t.employeeId;**

 ## API Documentation